A solution to our waste problem

 Barwon Water is planning a world leading Regional Renewable Organics Network (RRON) facility at the Black Rock Water Reclamation Plant in Connewarre.

-The planned facility will take household food and garden waste, local commercial and industrial organic waste and organic materials from wastewater treatment and safely convert it into products that capture carbon for high value use in agribusiness and sustainable manufacturing and construction materials, and at the same time produce renewable energy.
-In doing so, volumes of organic waste will be diverted away from landfill, will reduce emissions and help reverse the cycle of burning fossil fuels.
+The planned facility will take household food and garden waste, local commercial and industrial organic waste and biosolids (organic materials from wastewater treatment) and safely convert it into products that enrich compost, soil and capture carbon for high value use in agribusiness and sustainable manufacturing, and at the same time produce renewable energy.
+In doing so, volumes of organic waste will be diverted away from landfill, reducing emissions and helping to reverse the cycle of burning fossil fuels.

 We are partnering with local councils (Borough of Queenscliffe, City of Greater Geelong, Golden Plains Shire and Surf Coast Shire) along the way to align with the state-wide Circular Economy initiatives and Recycling Victoria Policy.
 The RRON will deliver significant environmental, economic and community benefits to the region.